Swanley: Education

+Media

+Since the town is close to London, television signals are received from the Crystal Palace TV transmitter, placing Swanley in the BBC London and ITV London areas.

+Swanley is served by both BBC Radio Kent and BBC Radio London.
+Other radio stations including Heart South, Gold and KMFM West Kent.

+The local newspaper is Dartford & Swanley News Shopper which publishes on Wednesdays.

 Sport

 Alma Swanley F.C. was a popular local side but went bankrupt.
 Swanley Furness F.C. was another team from the town, though many support nearby Crockenhill F.C. as it is more successful.
 Titan Tigers is a popular local youth football club, which was formerly run from and trained in Swanley, but now are based in Hextable, training on the grounds of Hextable School.
 Titan Tigers has also just expanded into adult football with an Under 21s and Veterans team.
 Hexley Rangers F.C. is a FA Charter Standard (Hextable/Swanley) community-based junior football club that play at Downsview Primary School.
 Petham Park Panthers is another FA Charter club.

 The Swanley and District Athletic Club, founded in 1988, meets at New Barn Park.
 The club organises and helps run a number of annual running and cross-country events.

 Swanley Sub Aqua Club meets at the White Oak swimming pool on Monday nights.
 SSAC is an independent club that has been training people to dive safely since 1967.
 Since 2009 it has been offering free PADI training for club members.
+The Leisure Centre was rebuilt in 2022, costing £20 million.

 Sidcup and District Motor Cycle Club owns the Canada Heights international motocross circuit at Button Street, Swanley.
 The venue was first used in 1948 and was purchased by the club in the 1980s.

 A round of the ACU British Motocross Championship is run each year as well as open Motocross, Enduro and Trials events for all types of motorcycles.

 The motor racing circuit Brands Hatch is situated five miles from Swanley.

 Swanley now has a rugby union club formed in 2017.
 At the time of writing they have achieved 3 promotions in 3 years, most recently winning Metropolitan Kent 4.